brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `r` represents a variable, structured binding, function, enumerator, class, class member, bit-field, template, namespace or `$namespace-alias$` (other than `::`), `$typedef-name$`, or base class specifier.

-[#]{.pnum} *Returns*: If `r` represents a non-static data member that is a direct member of an anonymous union, then a reflection representing that anonymous union.
+[#]{.pnum} *Returns*: If `r` represents a non-static data member that is a direct member of an anonymous union, then a reflection representing the innermost enclosing anonymous union.
 Otherwise, a reflection of the class, function, or namespace that is the target scope ([basic.scope.scope]) of the first declaration of what is represented by `r`.

 ```cpp
 consteval info dealias(info r);